Gohar Ali Khan

 Prior to joining the PTI in 2022, he was affiliated with the PPP for 5 years.
-He had unsuccessfully contested the 2008 Pakistani general election as a member of the PPP.
+He had contested the 2008 Pakistani general election as a member of the PPP however ended up being a runner-up.
 As an attorney, he notably participated in the Lawyers' Movement in 2007, a popular mass protest movement against the Suspension of Iftikhar Muhammad Chaudhry of Chief Justice Iftikhar Muhammad Chaudhry.

 Barrister Gohar is considered close to Aitzaz Ahsan and to businessman Malik Riaz, having served as his legal adviser.

 Early life and education

 Khan was born on 15 April 1971 in Buner, Khyber Pakhtunkhwa into a Pashtun family of the Yusufzai tribe.
 His father, Abdur Rauf Khan, originally from Buner, served twice as a member of the Provincial Assembly of the North-West Frontier Province and was the first ever legislative member of the Parliament from Buner.

 He has two elder brothers and one younger to him.

 He moved to the United Kingdom to pursue his LLB degree at the University of Wolverhampton in 1997.
 He was then called to the Bar of England and Wales by the Honourable Society of Lincoln's Inn in 2001.
 He also obtained his LLM degree at the University of Washington School of Law in 2004.